AlgoGenesis/C/Divide and Conquer/Quick Sort/README.md

 QuickSort is to select a pivot element from the array and partition the other elements into two sub-arrays according to whether they are less than or greater than the pivot.
 The sub-arrays are then sorted recursively.
 This process of partitioning and sorting continues until the entire array is sorted.

 Given:

--Single Dimensional unsorted Array arr[] with predefined elements.
+Single Dimensional unsorted Array arr[] with predefined elements.

 Objective:

--Efficiency: Quick Sort is known for its efficiency and is often faster in practice compared to other sorting algorithms such as Merge Sort or Heap Sort.
+Efficiency: Quick Sort is known for its efficiency and is often faster in practice compared to other sorting algorithms such as Merge Sort or Heap Sort.
--Randomized Pivot Selection: To mitigate the worst-case time complexity of Quick Sort, it is common to use randomized pivot selection techniques that help avoid worst-case scenarios, ensuring a more balanced partitioning of the array.
+Randomized Pivot Selection: To mitigate the worst-case time complexity of Quick Sort, it is common to use randomized pivot selection techniques that help avoid worst-case scenarios, ensuring a more balanced partitioning of the array.

 ### Algorithm Overview